 AVT is currently only able to process credit card payments from the following cards:

 Credit card payments made to AVT using any of the cards from the list above, do not incur any surcharges.

-Students who are offered a funded place of training under the Jobs and Skills WA program are subject to the terms of the Government of Western Australia Department of Training and Workforce Development Fee and Charges Policy 2018.
+Students who meet the eligibility criteria and are offered a funded place of training under the Jobs and Skills WA program and are subject to the terms of the Government of Western Australia, Department of Training and Workforce Development, VET Fee and Charges Policy 2023.

 Where the cost of a student’s enrolment and tuition is to be met by a school, employer or any other third party by prior arrangement, the school, employer or third party will be invoiced directly for the full upfront payment of all applicable course fees and will be subject to the provisions of AVT’s cancellations and refunds policy.

 If a student wishes to withdraw from a course, they will be required to complete a Student Course Amendment Form.

 If a student decides to withdraw from study for any reason, AVT will firstly discuss potential options with the student prior to processing withdrawal applications.
 As soon as a withdrawal has been requested in writing, all access to the online learning system will be suspended.
 Payment plans will be suspended within 5 business days subject to covering fees for any units that a student has been enrolled in via the online learning system.